artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 counterAtom(ctx, 24)
 ```

-This is what we see in logs:
+Here is what we see in logs:

 ```
 Reatom 1 transaction